Cesaragsilva/kubernetes-cluster-setup/README.md

 6. Execute the following commands to setup the EC2 instances and local kubeconfig.
 It will take some time to finish.

+Note: If you have any problem with cp.pem file permission, run the command below directly in your terminal.

+    sudo chmod 600 ./terraform/externals/cp.pem

 ```bash
 # Go back to the root directory of the repository
 cd ../